storesafe/cordova-sqlite-storage/README.md

   - SELECT BLOB data in Base64 format (all platforms Android/iOS/macOS/Windows)
   - Pre-populated database (Android/iOS/macOS/Windows)
 - Amazon Fire-OS is dropped due to lack of support by Cordova.
 Android platform version should be used to deploy to Fire-OS 5.0(+) devices.
 For reference: [cordova/cordova-discuss#32 (comment)](https://github.com/cordova/cordova-discuss/issues/32#issuecomment-167021676)
-- Windows version (using a customized version of the performant [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) C++ component) has the following known limitations:
+- Windows platform version (using a customized version of the performant [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) C++ component) has the following known limitations:
   - This version branch has dependency on `v140` build toolset included by Visual Studio 2015 ref: [litehelpers/Cordova-sqlite-storage#580](https://github.com/litehelpers/Cordova-sqlite-storage/issues/580) (UNTESTED and UNSUPPORTED WORKAROUND for Visual Studio 2017 is described at: <https://developercommunity.visualstudio.com/content/problem/48806/cant-find-v140-in-visual-studio-2017.html>)
   - It is **not** possible to use this plugin with the default "Any CPU" target.
 A specific target CPU type **must** be specified when building an app with this plugin.
   - Truncation issue with UNICODE `\u0000` character (same as `\0`)